the-vtex-files/the-vtex-files.github.io/README.md

 The project is hosted on github and intended as a platform for a free and decentralized exchange of ideas.

 **Open Call**<br>
-Imagine you are on moon VteX, a place strange yet familiar to yours. no future
-Together with your fellow inhabitants you are exposed to events of horror and turn your desire for the collapse of the system into production.
+Imagine you are on moon VteX, alien yet familiar Together with your fellow inhabitants you are exposed to events of horror and turn your desire for the collapse of the system into production.
 Join for a  mutual quest for a new homeland.